jacksleight/statamic-bard-texstyle/README.md

 * Add custom attributes like IDs, code languages or additional styling
 * Add container div styles for things like multi-column text and hints
 * A style selection menu with previews of each style
-* Multiple sets of default classes for unstyled elements
+* Groups of default classes and CP styles for unstyled elements

 ## Editions